 The management plan for the greater Mountain Lakes Preserve area includes an evaluation of existing biological communities, and outlines major goals and strategies to guide stewardship efforts.
 The plan calls for aggressive and strategic control of invasive species, which are a major source of degradation to Princeton’s plant communities and biodiversity.
 It also outlines steps to facilitate forest regeneration, improve wildlife habitat, and enhance Mountain Lakes Preserve’s value as a source of recreation and education for the community.

 FOPOS works to accomplish these goals with the help of partnering organizations and volunteers within the community.
-Students from local schools, church groups, individual volunteers, corporate volunteer programs and summer interns have all contributed to the effort to shift the balance from exotic to native species.
-We currently have three fenced areas where we are working to regenerate a native forest environment, protected from deer browse until it is well established.
-We are replanting and renewing the forest on adjacent County land where there was extensive blowdown from major storms.
-And, our trails committee and volunteers are critical to maintaining the trail system throughout Mountain Lakes Preserve and several other parks (such as John Witherspoon Woods, Community Park North and Tusculum).
-Currently, they are completing two footbridges that were funded by the municipality and a grant from Concordia Foundation.
+Students from local schools, church groups, individual volunteers, corporate volunteer programs and summer interns have all contributed to the effort to shift the balance from invasive to native species.
+We currently have five fenced areas where we are working to regenerate a native forest environment, protected from deer browse until it is well established.
+Our trails committee and volunteers are critical to maintaining the trail system throughout Mountain Lakes Preserve and several other parks (such as John Witherspoon Woods, Community Park North, Tusculum, Woodfield Reservation and Stony Brook Trail).
+If you are interested in working with Friends of Princeton Open Space, click below to get involved.